package-url/purl-spec/README.rst

   - The default repository is `https://registry.npmjs.org`
   - The `namespace` is used for the scope of a scoped NPM package.
-  - Per the package.json spec, new package "must not have uppercase letters in the name", therefore the must be lowercased.
+  - Per the package.json spec, new packages "must not have uppercase letters in the name", therefore they must be lowercased.
   - Examples::

         pkg:npm/foobar@12.3.1